-A perfect side dish for fall and winter needs to be rich, hearty and comforting when you eat it.
-Butternut Squash meets those criteria in a delicious way.
+A perfect side dish for fall and winter needs to be rich, hearty and comforting.
+Sweet Daddy D’s Double Shot Butternut Squash meets those criteria in a delicious way.
 Roasting brings out the deep flavor of the Butternut Squash then the sauce brings a sweet and savory element elevated with some

 Here’s What You Need

-Butternut Squash are usually about 8 to 12 inches long, pear shaped and the wide part can be as big as five inches in diameter.
-Get two of them, you’ll want leftovers but you probably won’t have any!
-We’ll bathe them in a delicious sweet sauce made from butter and light brown sugar, spiced with salt, thyme, allspice, a couple of whole cloves and a splash of apple cider vinegar.
+You’ll want leftovers but you probably won’t have any!
+We’ll bathe them in a delicious sweet sauce made from butter, dark brown sugar, dry thyme, allspice, a couple of whole cloves and a splash of apple cider vinegar and some kosher salt.
 And to excite things a bit, we will throw in some Louisiana Pecans and hit it all with a double shot of dark rum.
-Of course, if you don’t like or don’t have any dark rum, any rum or bourbon are excellent as well.
+Of course, if you don’t like or don’t have any rum, bourbon is an excellent stand-in.
 Now you’re raring to go.

 Here’s What You Do